bcgsc/NanoSim/README.md

 subcommands:

-  There are four modes in read_analysis.
+  There are five modes in read_analysis.
   For detailed usage of each mode:
       read_analysis.py mode -h
   -------------------------------------------------------